digininja/DVWA/deploy/README.md

 ***Assuming you are using [Helm-3](https://helm.sh/docs/)***

 ## Run on Kubernetes
-For this I will demonstrate deployment on [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) but chart can be deployed on any cluster:
+Here we demonstrate deployment on [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) but chart can be deployed on any cluster:

 ```bash